TomasBagdanavicius/firstile-css/README.md

 ## Creating Custom Components and Modules

-There might be scenarios where you want to create your custom components (eg. to categorise your custom elements) or custom modules (eg. to extend granural control of existing components).
+There might be scenarios where you want to create your custom components (eg. to categorize your custom elements) or custom modules (eg. to extend granural control of existing components).

 To create a custom component: